 So overall, 34% of the women treated with the Herceptin-Afinitor combination got some benefit from the treatment.

-Herceptin is given intravenously.
+Herceptin is given intravenously, which means it’s delivered directly into your bloodstream through an IV or a port.
+A newer form of Herceptin, Herceptin Hylecta (chemical name: trastuzumab and hyaluronidase-oysk), can be given as an injection.
 Afinitor is a pill taken by mouth once every day.
 Half the women took the Herceptin-Afinitor for 18 weeks or longer.
 The other half took the combination for shorter periods of time.

 Both Herceptin and Afinitor can sometimes cause serious side effects, including heart and lung problems caused by Herceptin and lung problems caused by Afinitor.
 These types of serious side effects didn't happen in this small study.
 Four women developed a serious increase in blood triglyceride levels (triglycerides are fats in the blood) and one woman developed a blood clot.